Do Real Estate Investors Need Good Sales Skills?

 One of the dissenting views was Harrison Liu, who believed good sales skills were somewhat important.
 In particular, he believes location trumps sales skills.
 Someone with zero or minimal sales skills will have more success investing in a good location with a good school district compared to a sales superstar that invests in a challenging neighborhood.
 Here is a blog post with a guide to evaluating and finding such a location.

-However, he does believe the marketing skills are required in the current market in regards to finding, renting and selling deals.
-Whether marketing and sales are two-sides of the same coin is a conversation for another day.
+However, he does believe the marketing skills are required in the current market in regards to finding, renting, and selling deals.
+Whether marketing and sales are two sides of the same coin is a conversation for another day.

 Joe Cornwell held an opposing opinion for slightly different reasons, using Donald Trump as an example.
-He said “Trump doesn’t have to sell any of his units anymore, and he is arguably one of the most ‘famous’ real estate investors ever.”
+He said, “Trump doesn’t have to sell any of his units anymore, and he is arguably one of the most ‘famous’ real estate investors ever.”
 In other words, once you build up a large enough portfolio of cash flowing rental properties, buying new assets or selling off parts of your portfolio are no longer a requirement.
 Therefore, sales skills are not always needed.

-However, as a counterpoint, does an investor need good sales skills to generate leads and find qualified buyers and/or renters to acquire enough properties to reach the point where their portfolio is so large that they no longer need to utilized those sales skills?
+However, as a counterpoint, does an investor need good sales skills to generate leads and find qualified buyers and/or renters to acquire enough properties to reach the point where their portfolio is so large that they no longer need to utilize those good sales skills?
 In my opinion, and in the opinion of 26 other active investors that responded to the poll, the answer is yes.

 To put it another way, in the words of Dale Archdekin, “I think that true sales skills are really people skills.
 The ability to hear and be heard.
 So, if you as an investor are dealing with people, then YES, it’s a good idea to have sales skills.”